-Most people are fans of the Game of Thrones show (not including the last season) but the books is where the adventure all started.
-That is why we will be reviewing A Game of Thrones by George R.R.
-Martin.
+Most people are fans of the Game of Thrones show (not including the last season) but the books by George R.R.
+Martin is where the adventure all started.
+Keep reading to learn about the epic fantasy world of A Game of Thrones.

 After Jon Arryn’s death, King Robert Baratheon approaches Eddard “Ned Stark,” the “King of the North” to become the next “Hand of the King.”
 After discussing it with his family, Ned decides to take the position.
 But tragedy befalls Bran Stark when he is pushed out the window of a tower after seeing Queen Cersei Lannister having sex with her twin brother Jaime Lannister.

 Bran does not remember what happened before he falls and cannot use his legs anymore.
 Ned travels to the capital city of Westeros, King’s Landing with his daughters Arya and Sansa.
 When they arrive in King’s Landing, Ned learns that Jon Arryan’s death was not an “accident.

 After learning how bad it has gotten in King’s Landing, Ned uses all his power to try to fix the problems at hand.
 The King is irresponsible and Queen Cersei is plotting something.
 Can Ned hold the kingdom together or will it tear his friendship and his family apart?

 As many of you know, the books are long and has a lot of characters.
 There is always a lot going on.
 So much that Martin strongly believed his books would never be made into a tv show before HBO came along and changed that narrative.